w33ble/kbn-shoehorn/README.md

 ## Installing from repo

-`kbn-shoehorn` can use a git repo's username/repo path directly, and will download directly the plugin from the repo and place it in the Kibana plugins path.
+`kbn-shoehorn` can use a git repo's username/repo path.
+It will download the plugin directly from the repo and place it in the Kibana plugins path.
 See the [download-git-repo](https://github.com/flipxfx/download-git-repo#examples) docs for options other than github.

 ## Versioning